Covenant students are expected to be familiar with the content and the requirements of the academic program in which they are enrolled.

 Summer Course Offerings

 A limited number of courses are offered during the summer months.
 A three-week May Term session is offered immediately following Commencement where students may take a maximum of 4 credit hours with no more than two standard classroom courses meeting throughout the three weeks.
-These offerings provide the opportunity for students to make up deficiencies, earn extra credit or take required hours in order to lighten their loads during the regular semesters.
+Professors might also choose to teach a May Term course off campus, in collaboration with the Global Education department, in various global cities.
+These offerings are announced in September of the year prior.
+These offerings provide the opportunity for students to make up deficiencies, enjoy international travel as a group, earn extra credit or take required hours in order to lighten their loads during the regular semesters.
 Students may also earn credit by working as interns with a variety of organizations locally or in your hometown.
 Students from other colleges are also welcome to apply as special students for any summer courses.

 Required core or major courses, either not offered in a given semester or involving a subject not typically offered at Covenant, may be arranged on an independent basis.
 Such situations may arise when a student receives a low grade in a major or required course, a student changed majors or transfers to Covenant late in his or her college career.

 - Such an arrangement must be authorized by the Coordinator of Instruction and the Registrar, and this authorization will ordinarily be granted only when a student needs a course that will not be offered before his or her expected date of graduation.
 An Independent Study Agreement may be requested from the Office of Records if a course is being considered.

 - For an independent study in the major on a subject not otherwise offered at Covenant, the student must have a cumulative grade point average of 3.00 or above.
 The student must submit to the supervising faculty member an outline and bibliography for the program he or she wishes to study.

 - The tuition rate for the respective term will be assessed unless otherwise approved by the Coordinator of Instruction and the Registrar.